KY7437/S25Project/README.md

 5. How can we make up for those problems?
 ### Passage(Sentece be sentence TTS app)
 1. What is this app about?

 2. How do we use this app in class.
 This app is deployed on HuggingFace, so all you need is to simply access with the QR code.
-You can hear the passage sentence by sentence, as much as you want.
+You can hear the passage sentence by sentence.
-You may convert the speed of the speech: original, 1.5, 2, or 0.5.
 You can go on or go back using the two triangle-shaped button below.

 3. Advantage of this app?
+You can access this app through internet; students can use this tool wherever and whenever.
+You can hear the passage sentence by sentence, as many times as you want.
+You can convert the speed of the speech: 0.5, original, 1.5 and 2.0.

 4. Disadvantage or predictable problems of this app?
+This app offer only American accent English.
+If students cannot use internet, they are inavailable to access this app.
+Since this application is a TTS program, it may not be that effective to make sure for students to understand or comprehense the passage.
+As this is just a TTS app, teachers cannot check who accessed or who didn't.

 5. How can we make up for those problems?
+When we tried to add more accents using google-cloud-texttospeech, it only resulted in error.
+So, if we really need any other accents like British, Austrailian, and Indian, we should use other applications or websites on online pages, such as ElevenLabs.
+We can add videos or pictures to make it easier to understand.

 ## After the lecture
 ### ZEP: online metaverse, multiple quizzes about words, grammars, and passage comprehension